 Line 5 – get off at the Collblanc station to connect to Line 5 going in the direction of Val d’Hebron.
 This line also stops at La Sagrada Familia.

-Barcelona airport to city by taxi
+Barcelona airport to the city by taxi

 A taxi from Barcelona airport to central Barcelona takes about 30 minutes and costs around €30.
 Taxis in Barcelona are metered, and your fare depends on distance and traffic.
 A trip from the airport to the city center shouldn’t cost more than $40.
 The exact price depends on a combination of distance and the time taken for the journey.
-There are supplements for airport pickups and journeys after 8pm or on weekends.
-You can use this taxi route calculator to estimate the ost from the airport to your hotel.
+There are supplements for airport pickups and journeys after 8 pm or on weekends.
+You can use this taxi route calculator to estimate the cost from the airport to your hotel.
 There are taxi queues outside both Terminals 1 and 2.

-Barcelona airport to city by private transfer
+Barcelona airport to the city by private transfer

 Barcelona is a major international city, but most people there don’t speak English.
 Taxi drivers and bus conductors normally don’t speak English either.
 If you don’t speak a word of Spanish and don’t want to get lost, consider using a private transfer.
 You can pre-arrange a private transfer from the Barcelona airport to your hotel.
 Once you get to the arrivals area, there will be someone holding a sign with your name to take you to your hotel.
 The per person cost of the transfer gets cheaper as the number of passengers increase.
 Private transfers at the most expensive of all the transportation options.
 Here are a few highly-rated companies that offer private transfers: